codelibs/fess-docs/en/quick-start.rst

 Overview
 ========

-This document describes a minimum step to install and use Fess.
+This document describes a minimum step to install and use |Fess| .

 Download
 ========

-You can get the latest Fess release from http://sourceforge.jp/projects/fess/releases/.
+You can get the latest |Fess| release from http://sourceforge.jp/projects/fess/releases/.

 Installation